SnitTeshome/PRODIGY_DS_01/README.md

 5. Open a pull request.

 ## 🛡️ License
-This project is open-source and available under the **https://github.com/SnitTeshome/PRODIGY_DS_01**.
+This project is open-source and available under the see the see the [LICENSE](LICENSE) file for more details

 ---